heiwais25/SerialComm_PC/ImxCamera/README.md

 # Environment
 - It includes LibPng, LibZ, python, python/numpy header file
 - It assumes using Anaconda 64bit as a default python interpreter with matplotlib, numpy
-- To resolve QT environment, you need to set environment ahead using this package
+- To resolve environment problem, you need to set environment ahead using this package 'QT_PLUGIN_PATH=$(AnacondaDir)/Library/plugins' 'PYTHONHOME'=$(AnacondaDir)' 'PYTHONPATH'=$(AnacondaDir)/Lib'
-> 'QT_PLUGIN_PATH=$(AnacondaDir)/Library/plugins'
+- If there are problem with python.dll, it is due to python version problem.
+You can solve this problem by copying python36.dll file from Anaconda directory